The Conversation in the Mirror

 Finally I told her I loved her, and I wanted her to be happy.
 We both cried, but we also smiled at each other, and I knew she had heard every word which had been said.

 I switched off the light and walked out the door of that stuffy little toilet under the stairs.
 I walked away with that weird feeling – the feeling you get after having a significant conversation with a stranger.
-Something that sticks with you for days because something profound had been spoken about, a connection had been made, and your mind had irrevocably shifted.
+Something that sticks with you for days, because a genuine connection had been made.
 Only this time it wasn’t with some random person at a bar, an Uber driver, or a person waiting in front of me in a queue.
 This time it was with someone who I knew extremely well, although we had never really met before.

 Seeing myself as another, staring into that mirror, had not resulted in me telling myself to get my shit together, or calming myself down.
-I was not trying to hold myself to some social convention by telling myself not to cry, nor was I telling myself I was just imagining things or being overly dramatic.
+I was not trying to hold myself to some social convention by telling myself not to cry.
+Nor was I telling myself I was just imagining things or being overly dramatic.
 It was not the usual negative pep talk of judgement, because I was not speaking to myself in the mirror.
 I was speaking to someone else.
+Someone else who I actually made an attempt to get to know, and empathise with, and not just berate.
 And in seeing myself as someone else, in seeing another in the mirror, I felt and expressed something which I previously could not – love.

-I realised I had been doing Dabrowski’s mirror wrong.
-I had not been objective about myself at all.
+I realised I had been doing Dabrowski’s subject-object wrong for many years.
 I had not been forming a genuine opinion of myself, as I would form one of another person.
 All I had been doing is berating my reflection with the same negative crap I had always beaten myself with, and reinforcing what I thought other people wanted me to be.
-I had been attempting to eliminate what my mind had conceived as weakness, and tried to strengthen myself by suffocating my emotions.
+I had not been objective about myself at all, and I was missing a key point…

 I hope I meet that woman in the mirror again some day.
 As much as our conversation in that dingy toilet was enlighteneing and cathartic, I feel like we still have a lot of unsaid things to discuss.